magalhas/backbone-react-component/README.md

 Besides inheriting all the methods from [React.Component](http://facebook.github.io/react/docs/component-api.html) and [Backbone.Events](http://backbonejs.org/#Events) you can find the following methods:

 #### new Backbone.React.Component(options)
 options is a hash and may contain el, model and collection properties.
-Any other property gets stored inside this.options.

 #### getCollection()
 Gets the collection from the component's owner.